bazelbuild/bazel/site/docs/tutorial/cpp.md

 ## Transitive includes

-If a file includes a header then the file's rule should depend on that header's library.
+If a file includes a header, then the file's rule should depend on that header's library.
 Conversely, only direct dependencies need to be specified as dependencies.
 For example, suppose `sandwich.h` includes `bread.h` and `bread.h` includes `flour.h`.  `sandwich.h` doesn't include `flour.h` (who wants